Resilio is Joining Nasuni — Learn More →

 Resilio Is More Efficient Than LucidLink

-But Resilio Connect is designed to optimize resource management and be more efficient.
+But Resilio is designed to optimize resource management and be more efficient.
 When synchronizing large files or a large number of files, files need to be indexed, merged, and synchronized.
-Resilio’s engineering team was able to significantly reduce the amount of physical memory needed per agent by 80% on all replication jobs.
+Our engineering team was able to significantly reduce the amount of physical memory needed per agent by 80% on all replication jobs.

-Resilio also optimized startup time, indexing, CPU usage, storage I/O, bandwidth utilization (which, as previously stated, can be controlled through the Management Console), merging, and end-to-end transport — enabling it to efficiently sync millions of files in real-time in any direction.
+Resilio also optimized startup time, indexing, CPU usage, storage I/O, bandwidth utilization (which, as previously stated, can be controlled through the Management Console), merging, and end-to-end transport, enabling it to efficiently sync millions of files in real time in any direction.
 Our engineers successfully synchronized 250 million files in a single job.

 By combining Resilio and LucidLink, you can take advantage of file streaming capabilities when you want to while using Resilio to optimize resource use and control costs.